Natanael-Vega/Natanael-Vega/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on my portfolio
-- 🌱 I’m currently learning Git, Cisco and Fortinet
+- 🌱 I’m currently learning Git, Cisco, Fortinet, HTML, Css, JavaScript and a lot of  programming languages
 - 👯 I’m looking to collaborate on a big project
 - 🤔 I’m looking for help with my own page
 - 💬 Ask me about networking